Slookeur/atomes/Contributing-tutorials/New-analysis/STEP-4.md

   - Project `*.apf` and workspace `*.awf` files version should evolve to save and read the new calculation data

-  - Modify the `preferences.c` file to offer the options to save user preferences for this calculation
+  - Modify the [`preferences.c`][preferences.c] file to offer the options to save user preferences for this calculation

-The dialog preferences offers the user the possibility to configure preferences that will be applied for any new project to be opened in **atomes** workspace, that include analysis.
+The preferences dialog offers the user the possibility to configure preferences that will be applied for any new project to be opened in **atomes** workspace, that include analysis.

 It is required to update this preference dialog to include the new analysis,